Amrutha-space/Dev-Replicator-Tool/README.md

 # DevReplicator
+- A tool which gives info about what requirements to be downloaded and what installation need to done before running a project.

-> Instantly replicate any GitHub repository as a Docker dev environment.
+- Instantly replicate any GitHub repository as a Docker dev environment.

 ---